-S.B.
-No. 1714 amends various sections of the Health and Safety Code and Government Code to enhance the provision of solid waste disposal services by certain counties in Texas.
-The bill allows commissioners courts to contract for solid waste services in areas within a municipality's extraterritorial jurisdiction, provided the municipality does not offer such services.
-The criteria for counties eligible to provide these services have been updated to include those with populations over 1.5 million where at least 70% of the population resides in a single municipality, or those with populations under 1.3 million that contain a municipality with a population of 750,000 or more.
+The bill, S.B.
+No. 1714, amends various sections of the Health and Safety Code and the Government Code to enhance the provision of solid waste disposal services by certain counties in Texas.
+It allows commissioners courts to contract for solid waste services in areas within a municipality's extraterritorial jurisdiction if the municipality does not provide such services.
+The bill specifies eligibility criteria for counties based on population size, including those with populations over 1.5 million or under 1.3 million that contain a municipality with a population of 750,000 or more.
+Additionally, it establishes a criminal offense for burning household refuse outdoors in specific unincorporated areas of counties that meet certain criteria.

 Statutes affected: Introduced: Government Code 791.037, Local Government Code 352.082 (Local Government Code 352, Government Code 791)